LankeyBoard/RulesGraph/generalRules.md

 ruleType: RULE\
 In addition to an Action, you can move during your turn in combat, moving up to your Speed in any direction.
 You can move at any point during your turn, and can split your move before and after your Action.

-If you willingly move out of melee range with an enemy they get a free Counter Action
+If you willingly move out of melee range with an enemy they get a free Clash Action

 EG: If you a speed of 30 ft. you can move 10 ft.
 Make an Attack and then move another 20 ft.
 But, if you moved into melee range to make the attack, you'd only be able to move 10 ft. after the attack.